janbodnar/Python-Skolenie/dictionary.md

 print(domains.keys())
 ```

-We print the list of keys of a domains dictionary with the keys method.
+We print the keys of the domains dictionary with the `keys` method.

 ```python
 print(domains.values())
 ```

-We print the list of values of a domains dictionary with the `values` method.
+We print the values of the domains dictionary with the `values` method.

 ```python
 print(domains.items())
 ```

-And finally, we print the list of key-value tuples of a domains dictionary using
-the `items` method.
+And finally, we print the key-value tuples with the `items` method.

 ```python
 print("de" in domains)